DeloitteAU/webpack-config/README.md

 ### `npm run lint`

-Lint's the JavaScript and Scss files in the src directory.
+Lints the JavaScript and SCSS files in the src directory.

 If errors are reported, ESLint may be able to fix them automatically for you.
 Just run: